Skip to content

 6. Attract people with SEO

-Having your site wired to capture leads is great, but it's all for nothing if you have no visitors, so I suggest either hiring a professional SEO service provider to help get those visitors to your front door, or dedicate a little portion of your day to it, and watch them grow yourself!
+Having your site wired to capture leads is great, but it's all for nothing if you have no visitors, so I suggest either hiring a professional SEO service provider to help get those visitors to your front door, or dedicating a little portion of your day to it, and watch them grow yourself!

 Knowing your target buyer personas is really going to help you understand the language they are using to find answers to the problems you solve.

-A one-time broad stroke with new "keywords" on your website is a great start, but it's just a start, because it won't provide long-term growth in traffic or help you keep your messaging fresh for your visitors.
-This is an ongoing investment, because in parallel to the continuously evolving requirements of the major search engines, your customers are constantly evolving, which means the answers they seek are too.
+A one-time broad stroke with new "keywords" on your website is a great start, but it's just a start because it won't provide long-term growth in traffic or help you keep your messaging fresh for your visitors.
+This is an ongoing investment because in parallel to the continuously evolving requirements of the major search engines, your customers are constantly evolving, which means the answers they seek are too.

 Ongoing would include: